The Recipe Box

 How to Order in Time for Father's Day

 Father's Day falls in June.
-Our standard production and shipping window is 5–7 business days, which means orders placed by early to mid-June will arrive in time for the holiday.
+Orders ship within 3-5 business days, and delivery typically takes another 5-10 business days after that, which means orders placed by late May arrive comfortably in time for the holiday.

 If you are working against a tighter deadline, contact us before ordering, and we will tell you honestly whether we can accommodate it.